datacite/schema-docs/docs/appendices/appendix-1/resourceTypeGeneral.rst

 .. rubric:: Footnotes
 .. [#f1] Where there is direct correspondence with the Dublin Core Metadata, DataCite definitions have borrowed liberally from the DCMI definitions.
 See: http://dublincore.org/documents/dcmi-terms/index.shtml
-.. [#f2] An education module on workflows prepared by DataONE is available at http://www.dataone.org/sites/all/documents/L10_AnalysisWorkflows.pptx